Fellow Portrait

 FELLOW

-Kresse Wesling has a rather extraordinary passion: ‘I’ve been passionate about waste for years!
-I want to add value to waste and build a valuable product from it,’ she says.
-The result is a company she has co-founded to make luxury goods from waste.
+Kresse Wesling has a rather extraordinary passion: “I’ve been interested in waste for years!
+I want to add value to waste, build value into it, and prove that it shouldn’t exist,” she says.
+The result is a company she co-founded to make luxury goods from waste.

 Yes, that’s right: luxury from waste.

 A lengthy process of trial and error ensued, as they made the hose into roof tiles, furniture, Christmas ornaments… and finally belts.
-‘Elvis’s leather belt split so we cut off a bit of hose, added his buckle, and hey presto!’
+“Elvis’s leather belt split so we cut off a bit of hose, added his buckle, and hey presto!”
 It wasn’t quite as easy as that, of course.
 More work was required to find machines sturdy enough to cut, rivet and sew the rubber, which is as tough as nails, let alone to clean the sooty grime off it.
-‘We’re on uncharted territory so we have to innovate!’
+“We’re always in uncharted territory, so we have to innovate!”
 Kresse enthuses.